 Company (collectively, the "Fidelity Affiliates").
 The complaints also name Fidelity National Financial, Inc. (together with the Fidelity Affiliates, the "Fidelity Defendants") as a defendant based on its ownership of the Fidelity Affiliates.
 The complaints, which are brought on behalf of a putative class of consumers who purchased title insurance in New York, allege that the defendants conspired to inflate rates for title insurance through the Title Insurance Rate Service Association, Inc. ("TIRSA"), a New York State-approved rate service organization which is also named as a defendant.
 Each of the complaints asserts a cause of action under the Sherman Act and several of the complaints include claims under the Real Estate Settlement Procedures Act as well as New York State statutory and common law claims.
 The complaints seek monetary damages, including treble damages, as well as injunctive relief.
-The actions, which were filed in the United States District Court for the Eastern District of New York and the United States District Court for the Southern District of New York, are in their preliminary stages.
+The actions, which were filed in the United States District Court for the Southern District of New York, are in their preliminary stages.